 The California School Directory on the California Department of Education website contains information about all California public schools, private schools, nonpublic nonsectarian schools, school districts, and county offices of education.
 The search feature allows users to search for educational agencies in California by county, district, county-district-school (CDS) code, city, zip code, type, or status.

 Joint Powers Agreements and Agencies

 State law allows two or more public entities to jointly exercise any power that is common to all of them.
 The entities can do this under an operating contract (a joint powers agreement) or by forming an independent agency (a joint powers agency or authority – referred to as a “JPA”).
 There are hundreds of JPAs in the state, conducting such activities as purchasing insurance, obtaining financing for infrastructure, or operating multi-county transit services.
-JPAs and operating agreements are within the grand jury’s jurisdiction.
+JPAs and operating agreements are within the civil grand jury’s jurisdiction.

 Transparency and Ethics

 All local governments in California are subject to the state’s transparency and ethics laws.
 The following publications provide a thorough, but readable, review of each of the major laws.
 The websites listed here provide a variety of publications related to good government and the ethics test for local officials.

 Open & Public V: A Guide to the Ralph M. Brown Act (League of California Cities)